carpentries-lab/python-aos-lesson/_episodes/01-conda.md

 > ## Install the libraries required for this lesson
 >
-> Go ahead and install jupyter, iris and cmocean using either the command line
+> Go ahead and install jupyter, iris and cmocean using either the Anaconda Navigator interface
-> or Anaconda Navigator.
+> or the command line (Mac, Linux) / Anaconda Prompt (Windows).
 >
-> * Those using Windows will have to use the Navigator, since the conda command isn't available in Git Bash
-> * Those using Mac or Linux may like to create a separate `pyaos-lesson` environment, but this is not necessary
+> (Those using Mac or Linux may like to create a separate `pyaos-lesson` environment,
+> but this is not necessary.
+> Windows users shouldn't create a separate environment,
+> because it's not possible to activate environments from the Git Bash terminal emulator,
+> which is something we'll do in later lessons.)
 >
 {: .challenge}